ricklitong/py-effective-scripts/README.md

 ##### 2020.07

 - *ocr.py* is an easy tool for taking screenshot and recognize the texts in the image, with Baidu OCR API.
+With the program running, you can easily take a screenshot by

 ```python
 pip install -U requirements.txt